sirine-chahma/DSCI_522_group_401/reports/medical_expense_analysis.md

 </table>

-# Evaluate the predictive model
+# Results

-### model evaluation on train and test
+### model evaluation on train and test dataset

 The final tuned DecisionTreeRegressor model was evaluated on both the training and test data using various regression metrics.
-A summary of the results are shown below.
+A summary of the results is shown below.

 <table>